Branch accounting definition

 Dependent Branch Accounting

-In a dependent branch arrangement, an operating entity has a minimal accounting staff, if any.
+In dependent branch accounting, an operating entity has a minimal accounting staff, if any.
 In this arrangement, most of the accounting is handled by another entity where a comprehensive accounting department is maintained.
 All transactions pertaining to the dependent branch are sent to the central accounting location for processing.
 This can be quite a cost-effective arrangement, since it allows a business to concentrate its accounting staff for maximum efficiency of transaction processing.
 At most, a dependent branch might have a few people at the bookkeeper level, who handle local transactions that are more effective to process on the spot.

 Disadvantages of Branch Accounting